EnSoftCorp/AnalyzableAndroid/README.md

     - Move source which was not correctly organized into correct packages.
     - Delete completely unused packages with errors rather than trying to fix them.
 Utilize Eclipse references feature to determine if used.
     - Fix other misc errors like file name not matching top level type name
+    - Sometimes a clean/build helps for stale build errors

 8) Confirm that all source compiles and is free of errors with no JARs on the build path

-9) Confirm that all packages/types in the Android 19 API appear to be present
+9) Confirm that all packages/types in the Android API appear to be present

+## Building bytecode Eclipse project
+Edit and run the [gatherjars.sh](https://github.com/EnSoftCorp/AnalyzableAndroid/blob/master/Tools/gatherjars.sh) script to gather Android jars.
+Then create an empty Eclipse project, remove all existing project Jars, and add the gathered Jars to the project.

 ## Running PScout